jdreaver/rust-os/README.md

     - Maybe replace SpinLock with Mutex, but add a method to Mutex to allow access via the inner SpinLock (like `spin_lock_no_interrupts()`) so we can access it before we start multitasking
     - Consider representing each PageTableEntry as `AtomicU64`, or in the page table as `AtomicInt<u64, PageTableEntry>`
     - Consider the interaction with the physical memory allocator.
 Since that needs to be locked globally, maybe we should bundle it with the kernel page table, or at least be comfortable requiring `&mut` for both of them when doing any work (don't worry about finer grained locking)
+      - Heap allocation is currently super slow, presumably because of taking these locks over and over.
+      - Make sure that if we do allocation ahead of time and not deep in the page table, then we free the physical page if we fail to map to it.
 - Userspace
   - Set up and execute ELF for real in `task_userspace_setup`.
 Map segments to memory, make a stack, use real start location, etc.
     - Use a fresh page table!